Violent clashes as India announces world's biggest election

 The introduction of electronic voting and staggered phases over the past decade has dramatically decreased fraud on polling days, and India's elections are largely free and fair.

-(Additional reporting by Sruthi Gottipati and Malini Menon in New Delhi, Abhishek Vishnoi in MUMBAI; Editing by John Chalmers and Raju Gopalakrishnan)
+(Additional reporting by Sruthi Gottipati and Malini Menon in New Delhi, Abhishek Vishnoi in MumnaUMBAI; Editing by John Chalmers and Raju Gopalakrishnan)